Jenna1945/portfolio/README.md

 # Jenna Car Portfolio

 Hello!
 Welcome to the read me file of my final portfolio.
-Below you will find detailed information on my progress completing this assignment, as well as the resources.
+Below, you will find detailed information on my progress completing this assignment, as well as the resources.

 ## Project Description
 For my final assignment I am designing a website for my made-up company "Digi-Art".
 I have been working on designing the branding for this company throughout the entire semester in both my UX class and my CMS class.
 With this project, I want to show my ability to create a website with an easy to navigate layout, that also demonstrates my passion for UI design and my capabilties to make things look good.